sinclairzx81/typebox/readme.md

   }),
 })

-// Module types must be imported before use.
+// Module Types must be imported before use.

 const A = Module.Import('A')                     // const A: TImport<{...}, 'A'>